blackbaud/skyux-docs/content/components/omnibar/index.md

 ### bbOmnibarConfig Settings

 - `afterLoad` &mdash; Specifies a function to be called after the omnibar loads.
 This is useful when binding events to the omnibar's search box.
-- `appLookupUrl` &mdash; Specifies the URL for the Application Lookup Service that provides applicable database and product links for the current user.
+- `appLookupUrl` &mdash; Specifies the URL for the application lookup service that provides database and product links for the current user.
 The default is URL for the production instance.
-- `contentKey` &mdash; Indicates that the omnibar should supply this content key when redirecting the user to the Authentication Service.
+- `contentKey` &mdash; Specifies the content key for the omnibar to use when redirecting users to the authentication service.
 - `enableHelp` &mdash; Indicates whether to display a help button in the omnibar.
 Use this setting in conjunction with [the `bbHelp` component](../help/).
 - `enableSearch` &mdash; Indicates whether to display a search box in the omnibar.
 You must still handle binding to the UI events for the search box.
-- `productId` &mdash; Specifies an ID for a product that is registered with the omnibar service to display that product's logo in the omnibar header.
-This property is reserved for internal implementations.
-For external implementations or to display text instead of a product logo, use the `serviceName` property instead.
+- `productId` &mdash; Specifies an ID for a product that is registered with the omnibar service in order to display that product's logo in the omnibar header.
+This property is for internal Blackaud use only.
+For products that are not registered with the omnibar or to display text in place of a product logo, use the `serviceName` property instead.
 - `searchPlaceholder` &mdash; Specifies placeholder text to display in the search box.
 - `serviceName` &mdash; Specifies text to display in the omnibar header.
-For internal implementations, you can use the `productId` property to display a registered product logo instead.
+This property is an alternative to the `productId` property that displays product logos for registered products only.
 - `signInUrl` &mdash; Specifies where to redirect users after they sign in.
-The target domain must be a valid relying party from the following list:
+The valid target domains include:
   -  blackbaud.com
   -  blackbaud-dev.com
   -  blackbaud-test.com
 - `signOutUrl` &mdash; Specifies where to redirect users after they sign out.
-The target domain must be a valid relying party from the following list:
+The valid target domains include:
   -  blackbaud.com
   -  blackbaud-dev.com
   -  blackbaud-test.com
 - `tenantId` &mdash; When a user has access to multiple databases for a product, the omnibar may show the current database name to provide context.
-If this database is well-known from the Application Lookup Service, then providing the omnibar with the current tenant ID will let it match up the current context with that well-known link and know what database name to show.
+If this database is well-known from the application lookup service, then providing the omnibar with the current tenant ID will let it match up the current context with that well-known link and know what database name to show.
 Alternatively, if the tenant ID cannot be matched or is not provided, the omnibar can be provided with a database name directly and it may display that.
 - `url` &mdash; Specifies the URL for the omnibar service JavaScript widget.
 - `userLoaded` &mdash; Specifies a function to be called after loading the current user profile.
 The function is passed a user object that contains the following properties:
-  - `id` &mdash; The user ID for the Unique Authentication Service.
+  - `id` &mdash; The user ID for the authentication service.
 If the user is not logged in, this property is null.
   - `emailAddress` &mdash; The user's email address.
 If the user is not logged in, this property is null.
   - `firstName` &mdash; The user's first name.
 If the first name is unknown, the property may be null.
   - `lastName` &mdash; The user's last name.
 If the last name is unknown, the property may be null.